privilegeescalation/.org/content/kris-nova.md

 She has one simple goal.

- > To work towards a world where a transgender mind is never held back because of their body.
+ > To work towards a world where a transgender mind is never held back because of it's body.

-...and she has a lot of work to do.
+...and both her mind -- and her body -- have a lot of work to do.